boldare/testing-framework/docs-sources/source/includes/_config.md

 ### platform

 Browser/Driver the tests would be run on.
 Chrome browser is recommended.
-Other browsers wasn't tested.
+Other browsers weren't tested.

 Possible values: